-302 Veterinary Receptionist Training Program (2) - RPT 1 Lecture 2 hours
+302 Veterinary Receptionist Training Program (2) - RPT 1

 This program is designed to train individuals to work as a receptionist in a veterinary hospital.
 Students who complete this program will be issued a certificate of completion and will be ready to enter the job market.